We provide the following information for reference purposes only, and you should use it at your own risk: S54 Vanos Solenoid Procedure (E46 M3).

 Removal of fan shroud left air guide

-Remove shroud air guide rivet at shroud top.
-Pry out rivet center pin (tack lifter), then fully pry out rivet from base (tack lifter).
+Remove the shroud air guide rivet at the top of the shroud.
+First, pry out the rivet center pin (tack lifter), and then fully pry out the rivet from the base (tack lifter).

-Remove left air guide rivet at rear face of air guide.
-Pry out rivet center pin (tack lifter), then fully pry out rivet from base (tack lifter).
+Next, remove the left air guide rivet at the rear face of the air guide.
+Again, pry out the rivet center pin (tack lifter), and then fully pry out the rivet from the base (tack lifter).

 Push left air guide to rear to release from mounting bracket.